Officers from Lao PDR and Cambodia get training to boost cross-border cooperation. Photo: UNODC Lao PDR

-The Chairperson of the Lao National Commission for Drug Control and Supervision chairs the Sector Working Group.
-The Ambassadors of Japan and Australia and the Officer in Charge of the UN Office on Drugs and Crime (UNODC) are co-chairs.
+The Lao National Commission for Drug Control and Supervision chairs the Illicit Drug Control Sector Working Group.
+Japan, Australia and the United Nations Office on Drugs and Crime are Co-Chairs.

 Drug policy in Lao PDR has had to tackle three separate, overlapping problems: